-washington, D.C.
-20549 FORM 10-Q ⊠ QUARTE ERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2023 OR ☐ TRANSII TION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 1-6571 Merck & Co., Inc. (Exact name of registrant as specified in its char ter) New Jersey 22-1918501 (State or other jurisdiction of incorporation)) (I.R S. Employer Identification No.) 126 East Lincoln Avenue Rahway New Jersey 07065 (Address of principal executive offices) (zip code) (Registrant's telephone number, including area code) (908) 740 -4000 (Form Not Applicable er name, former address and former fiscal year, if changed since last report) (i onin • Title of each class Securities Registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Name of each exchange on which registered Common Stock (\$0.50 par value) MRK New York Stock Exchange 0.500% Notes due 2024 MRK 24 New York Stock Exchange 1.875% Notes due 2026 MRK/26 New York Stock Exchange 2.500% Notes due 2034 1.375% Notes due 2036 MRK/34 MRK 36A New York Stock Exchange New York Stock Exchange Indicate by check mark whether the registrant: (1) has filed all repo period that the registrant was required to file such reports), and (2) h Exchange Act of 1934 during the preceding 12 months (or for such short onically every Interactive Data File required to be submitted put suant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark whether the registrant is a large accelerated , ng company, or an emerging growth company.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company strant has elected not to use the extended transition period for c omplying with any new or revised financial accounting standards provide pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant is a shell company (as • , The number of shares of common stock outstanding as of the close of business on July 31, 2023: 2,537,521,169
+FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 20 23 OR TRANSITION REPORT IF SECURITIES EXCUANCE ACT OF 4004 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the e transition period from to - Commission File No. 1-6571 Merck & Co., Inc. (Exact na me of registrant as specified in its cha arter) New Jerse еу 22-1918501 (State or other jurisdiction of incorporation) (I. R.S.
+Employer Identification No.) 126 East Lincoln Avenue shway New Jersey 07065 dress of principal executive offices) (zip code) (Registrant's relephone number, including area code) (908) 74 10-4000 (Former name, forme Not Applicable or address and former fiscal year, if changed sind ce last report.)
+Title of each class Securities P egistered pursuant to Section 12(b) of the Ac Trading Symbol(s) Name of each exchange on which registered Common Stock (\$0.50 par valu ie) MRK New York Stock Exchange 0.500% Notes due 2024 MRK 24 New York Stock Exchange 1.875% Notes due 2026 MRK/26 New York Stock Exchange 2.500% Notes due 2034 1.375% Notes due 2036 MRK/34 MRK 36A New York Stock Exchange New York Stock Exchange Indicate by check mark whether the registrant: (1) I period that the registrant was required to file such re Exchange Act of 1934 during the preceding 12 months (or for such shorts.
+Yes ☑ No □ Indicate by check mark whether the registrant has preceding 12 months (or for such shorter period tha ursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during t Indicate by check mark whether the registrant is a la arge accelerated filer, an accele erated filer, a non-accelerated filer, smaller repor ting company, or an emerging growth company.
+Large accelerated filer Accelerated filer Non-accelerated filer □ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check pursuant to Section 13(a) of the Exchange Act. □ mark if the registrant has elec- ed not to use the extended transition period for complying with any new or revised financial accounting standards provid Indicate by check mark whether the registrant is a s hell company (as defined in Ru le 12b-2 of the Exchange Act).
+Yes \square No \boxtimes The number of shares of common stock outstanding g as of the close of business or October 31, 2023: 2,534,023,084